-The unit of certification should recognise national and/or international natural disaster risk assessments, strategies and maps in the management plan/strategies for the managed areas in question.
-The unit of certification should inform suppliers and communities in the concerned region about natural risks and provide support in case of strong adverse natural and artificial disasters.
+The unit of certification should recognize national and/or international natural disasterrisk assessments, strategies and maps in the management plan/strategy for the managed areas.
+The unit of certification should inform suppliers and communities in the concerned region about natural risks and provide support in case of strong adverse natural and human made disasters.